-The Chairman of the Board, in consultation with the independent lead director and Chief Executive Officer (if the Chairman is not the CEO), establishes the agenda for each meeting.
+The Chairman of the Board, in consultation with the independent lead director and Chief Executive Officer (if the Chairman is not the CEO), and the PG&E Corporation Chief Executive Officer, establishes the agenda for each meeting.

 Board members are encouraged to suggest the inclusion of items on the agenda.